julianmorgan93/Pandas_penguins_dataset/README.md

 # 🐧 Handling Missing Data with Pandas – Palmer Penguins Dataset

-This repository showcases practical data cleaning techniques using Python and pandas, with a focus on identifying and managing missing values in real-world datasets.
+This project explores techniques for identifying and handling missing values in real-world datasets using Python and pandas.
+It includes practical examples with both a sample DataFrame and the penguins.csv dataset from the Palmer Penguins project.
+Key steps involve detecting missing entries, quantifying them across rows and columns, and applying strategies like dropping or filtering data.
+Ideal for learners and analysts looking to improve their data cleaning and wrangling skills.

 ## 🔍 Features